+What Is Collagen?
 Collagen Nutrition Facts

-However, when you’re sick, under stress or otherwise unhealthy, your body may not be able to produce enough of these amino acids on its own.
-It needs help from outside sources (your diet or supplements) to get its fill.
+For reasons you’ll see below, “nonessential” amino acids are actually pretty darn important — so don’t let the name fool you!
+Under normal circumstances they’re produced by your body.
+However, when you’re sick, under a lot of physical or emotional stress, or otherwise unhealthy, your body may not be able to produce enough of these amino acids on its own.
+The body then needs help from outside sources, mainly your diet or supplements, to get its fill.

 Top 7 Collagen Benefits